This page provides answers to frequently asked questions about the Part 2 MRCOG.

 You can apply to have your Part 2 training assessed once you have applied for the Part 1 MRCOG exam.
 Candidates following route A (please see the regulations for details about different routes) need to be in intermediate training (ST3-ST5) at the time of application.

-Request an assessment of training form (RCOG website registration required), complete it and send it to the College together with attested copies of certificates/letters from your consultants-in-charge confirming each of the posts on your form.
+Please email firstname.lastname@example.org, quoting your full name and your College registration number.
+Return the completed assessment of training form via the post to the College together with attested copies of certificates/letters from your consultants-in-charge confirming each of the posts on your form.
 Contracts or appointment letters are not accepted.

 Do UK trainees need to provide experience certificates?